Will PM, Nadda apologise for Adhikari's remark against minister Hansda: Abhishek | Politics

 Will PM, Nadda apologise for Adhikari's remark against minister Hansda: Abhishek

-A day after Bengal Chief Minister Mamata Banerjee apologised for colleague Akhil Giris remarks on the President, TMC MP Abhishek Banerjee on Tuesday wondered if BJP leaders would do the same for MLA Suvendu Adhikaris derogatory comment against minister Birbaha Hansda.Terming the BJP as an anti-tribal party, the TMC national general secretary sought to know if BJP chief J P Nadda or Prime Minister Narendra Modi could walk the talk like the CM did.Chief Minister Mamata Banerjee apologized for the remarks made by minister Akhil Giri.
+After West Bengal Chief Minister Mamata Banerjee apologised for colleague Akhil Giris remarks on the President, TMC MP Abhishek Banerjee wondered if BJP leaders would do the same for MLA Suvendu Adhikaris derogatory comment against state minister Birbaha Hansda.Terming the BJP as an anti-tribal party, the TMC national general secretary sought to know if BJP chief J P Nadda or Prime Minister Narendra Modi could walk the talk like the CM did.Chief Minister Mamata Banerjee apologised for the remarks made by minister Akhil Giri.

 - Country: